simonmichael/hledger_finance/README.md

 # hledger finance repo

 In this repo we keep a ledger and reports of the hledger project's finances, for clarity and dogfooding.\
-See also the hledger.org [Project finances](https://hledger.org/FINANCE.html) page.
+See also the hledger.org [Finance](https://hledger.org/FINANCE.html) page.
+(If you're looking for the main hledger code repo, see <https://github.com/simonmichael/hledger>.)

 In this directory: